AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

-Added a force and torque calculation method in the stateEffector abstract class, and provided the necessary method calls in spacecraftPlus.
+Added a force and torque calculation method in the stateEffector abstract class, and provided the necessary method calls in ``spacecraft``.
 This allows for stateEffectors to calculate the force and torque that they are imparting on the rigid body hub.
 The hingedRigidBodyStateEffector and the linearSpringMassDamper classes provide their implementation of these calculations.